Chimera state in neural network with the Proportional-Integral-Derivative coupling: Model

 From Eq.\ref{eq1}, we propose the mathematical model applicable to the $N$ cells of the network depicted in Fig.\ref{topol}(a).
 Considering the circuit and network topology, the coupling between two cells is represented by the electrical current, denoted $I_{ij}$, which signifies the flow of signal from node $i$ to node $j$.
 Hence, the mathematical model describing the entire network is given by Eq.\ref{eq3}.

-The term $I_{ij}$ represents the PID coupling, and for a more comprehensive understanding, we direct interested readers to \cite{rehman2017control, jia2013modeling, kang2014adaptive}.
-The coupling between the cells occurs via the third neuron of each cell.
-Specifically, this term $I_{ij}$ is added to the state variable of the third neuron $(k=3)$ (i.e., $x^3$) of the network as defined by Eq.\ref{eq1}.
-The PID coupling corresponds to the resistive, capacitive, and inductive effects of the medium, whose properties integrate the electrochemical processes characterizing the inter-neuronal environment \cite{rehman2017control, wang2015fuzzy}.
+Let $x_{k,i}$ represent the \(k\)-th neuron within the cell indexed by \(i\).
+In this investigation, we focus on the coupling between the cells specifically at the third neuron of each cell.
+However, this approach can also be applied to any other neuron within the cells, such as neuron 1 or 2 (see Fig.\ref{topol}(b)).
+We model the coupling between two cells \(i\) and \(j\) (intercellular coupling) using the additional term \(I_{ij}\) in Eq.\ref{eq3}.
+For simplicity, we omit the neuron index within the cell, as we assume that the intercellular coupling occurs through the third neuron of each cell.
+This additional term represents the current flowing through a parallel RLC circuit, which acts as a PID coupling mechanism.
+The properties of this circuit integrate the electrochemical processes characterizing the inter-neuronal environment \cite{rehman2017control, wang2015fuzzy}.
 Hence, the mathematical expression of $I_{ij}$ for this scenario of nonlocal coupling with $2q$ nearest neighbors is provided by Eq.\ref{eq4}.